-The Doppler Effect occurs when there is a relative motion between a source of sound and a listener.
+Doppler Effect: Phenomena occurs when there is relative motion between a source of sound and a listener.

-The Doppler Effect, (a) The listener hears a higher frequency from a sound source moving toward him and a lower frequency when it is moving away from him. (b) A listener hears a higher frequency when he is moving towards a sound source than when he is moving away from it.
-Here c is the velocity of sound in air, v is the velocity of the source in (a) and the listener in (b), and f_a is the frequency in the absence of motion.
+Listener hears a higher frequency from a sound source moving toward him and a lower frequency when it is moving away from him. (b) A listener hears a higher frequency when he is moving toward a sound source than when he is moving away from it.
+Here c is the velocity of sound in air, v is the velocity of the source in (a) and the listener in (b), and f_o is the frequency in the absence of motion.